IOD Celebrity Invitational Regatta

 2025 IOD Celebrity Invitational Tacticians:

-Lara Dallman-Weiss -- Lara Dallman-Weiss is a 2x Olympian (Tokyo 2020 and Paris 2024) and current US Sailing Team athlete.
+Lara Dallman-Weiss -- Lara Dallman-Weiss is a two-time Olympian (Tokyo 2020 and Paris 2024) and current US Sailing Team athlete.
 She grew up sailing on White Bear Lake, MN, where she was somewhat of a polymath-athlete, honing skills in basketball, track, and cross-country.
 During her summers, she was busy sailing in Inland Lakes Yachting Association competitions.
 Her love for competitive sailing blossomed as Captain of the Eckerd College team, leading them to a 3rd Place in the 2010 Women's Nationals.
 After college, she spent five years on the pro circuit racing with a range of teams from Etchells and Melges 20s to Farr 40s and Perini Navis.
 During this stint, her credits included the 2016 Farr 40 North American Championship aboard Flash Gordon, a 1st in the C&C 30 class at the 2016 Key West Race Week, 1st at the 2016 Etchells Pacific Coast Championship as main trimmer, and 3rd at the 2014 Women's Match Race World Championship, as part of the Epic Racing team continued to race and work with a diverse range of teams until landing in the top ranks of the 470 Class.

 Lara teamed up with Nikole Barnes for the Tokyo 2020 Olympics but switched to sailing with Stu McNay when the 470 discipline became mixed gender for Paris 2024.
 The pair won U.S. Olympic Team Trials – Sailing in January of 2024 and went on to represent Team USA at the Paris Games where they finished 13th.